 DFF does not wish to see young research talents retained in repeated postdoctoral positions without the prospect of permanent employment.
-DFF has therefore introduced fixed criteria as concerns PhD age.
-The PhD age is calculated as the period of time between acquiring the PhD (the date as it appears on the PhD diploma) and the date for the application deadline.
+Consequently, DFF has introduced fixed criteria concerning PhD age.
+The PhD age is calculated as the period of time between acquiring the PhD (the date as it appears on the PhD diploma) and the date of the application deadline.

-Consideration will be given to leaves of absence such as maternity/paternity or parental leave, illness, family care, military service, humanitarian aid work, etc.
+Consideration will be given to leaves of absence such as maternity/paternity/parental leave, illness, family care leave, military service, humanitarian aid work, etc.

-For applicants who have been on maternity/paternity or parental leave after obtaining their PhD, the age of their PhD degree will be extended by calculating the actual number of weeks of leave and multiplying that by 2.
-The exact period of the maternity/paternity or parental leave, with starting date and ending date, must be stated in the CV.
-Moreover, consideration will be given in cases of significant career-relevant circumstances - such as clinical stays or similar - that can be considered a necessary step in a career path, but where there has been limited time for research.
+For applicants who have been on maternity/paternity leave after obtaining their PhD, the actual number of weeks of leave, multiplied by 2, will be deducted from the applicant's PhD age.
+The period of maternity/paternity leave, including exact starting and ending dates, must be stated in the candidate's CV.
+Moreover, consideration will be given in cases of significant career-relevant circumstances - such as clinical stays or similar - that can be considered a necessary step in a career path, but during which the time for research has been very limited.